Kew conservation charity to close after 33 years following Pensford Field lease termination

 PFET added: "It is truly heartbreaking to look back at all the efforts made before and after the millennium to raise funds for planting, for connecting utilities to the studio and for constructing the pond – not to mention the many hours spent drawing up planting plans and toiling in the field itself."

-At present, mental health charity Dose of Nature holds a temporary lease to Pensford Field while it negotiates a permanent lease with the Council.
+At present, mental health charity Dose of Nature is in the process of completing the lease to Pensford Field.

 READ MORE: Mildmay line track works to continue into New Year, bringing further weekend closures.